Music

 Lower School

-Guided by the National Core Arts Standards, students in preschool through kindergarten study music through the context of creative self-expression.
-Inspired by the Kodály and Orff methods of teaching music, students learn folk songs, nursery rhymes, and singing games as they develop the musical skills of finding voice and pitch and keeping a steady beat.
-Students engage in creative movement as they listen to music across genres and cultures and are encouraged to improvise and compose music at a developmentally appropriate level.
+Students from preschool to kindergarten explore music through creative self-expression, guided by the National Core Arts Standards.
+Inspired by Kodály and Orff methods, they learn folk songs, nursery rhymes, and singing games to develop skills like finding voice and pitch and keeping a steady beat.
+They engage in creative movement, improvisation, and composition at a developmentally appropriate level.

 Middle School